The History of Wilson Workforce and Rehabilitation Center (WWRC)

 She has also received the following honors and awards: Summa Cum Laude – Ranked Number 1 in College of Arts & Sciences; Phi Kappa Phi – National Honor Society; Alpha Lamda Delta Scholastic Honor Society for Freshman; and the State President – Virginia Vocational Evaluation and Work Adjustment Association.

 Mrs. Ashley received a B.A.
 Degree in Psychology from the University of Nebraska at Omaha and has done graduate work at Texas Christian University and Northeastern Oklahoma State University.
-She has also completed specialized training at the Commonwealth of Virginia Management Institute and the Woodrow Wilson Rehabilitation Center Management Development Institute.
+She has also completed specialized training at the Commonwealth of Virginia Management Institute and the Wilson Workforce and Rehabilitation Center Management Development Institute.

 Mrs. Ashley is married to Dr. Joseph Ashley and currently resides in Richmond, Virginia.